Heart problems are more common in older dogs and cats with other medical issues. But animals may need cardiac examination for problems including:

 A cardiac examination is also often requested as part of the pre-anaesthetic assessment before pets are admitted to other services (e.g. internal medicine, surgery, ophthalmology).

-Most animals can be evaluated using non-invasive examination methods, but Dr Singh also offers minimally invasive (catheter-based) interventions for certain congenital heart defects.
+Most animals can be evaluated using non-invasive examination methods, but we offer minimally invasive (catheter-based) interventions for certain congenital heart defects.
 Cardiac pacemakers can also be implanted in dogs with abnormally slow heart rates.

 The Diagnostics and Procedures in Cardiology